 Nothing in these Requirements and Recommendations shall necessitate that the Operator or any person acting under their direction undertake an activity that would be considered unsafe under the circumstances.
 The Operator and persons acting under their direction shall continue to comply with the requirements and standards established by the Occupational Health and Safety Act and its associated Regulations.
-The Occupational Health and Safety Division of Service NL provides a document Safety Guidelines for Mineral Exploration in Newfoundland and Labrador, available at: http://www.servicenl.gov.nl.ca/ohs/OHS%20Mineral%20Exploration%20Guide%202014.pdf
+The Occupational Health and Safety Division of Digital Government and Service NL provides a guidance document titled Safety Guidelines for Mineral Exploration in Newfoundland and Labrador.

-9.0.
-The Operator shall ensure that each person involved in demobilizing from a drill site or rehabilitating a drill site is fully informed of the following Requirements and Recommendations, as applicable.

-9.1.
-Unless the site has been re-approved under another exploration approval for additional drilling, drill sites shall be rehabilitated before the expiry date of the exploration approval.

-9.1.
-Drill sites prepared by removing the organic cover (e.g., by leveling, by cut-and-fill) shall be rehabilitated as follows:

-- a) The site shall be re-contoured so as to approximately restore the original site topography.
+- 9.0.
+The Operator shall ensure that each person involved in demobilizing from a drill site or rehabilitating a drill site is fully informed of the following Requirements and Recommendations, as applicable. - 9.1.
+Unless the site has been re-approved under another exploration approval for additional drilling, drill sites shall be rehabilitated before the expiry date of the exploration approval. - 9.1.
+Drill sites prepared by removing the organic cover (e.g., by leveling, by cut-and-fill) shall be rehabilitated as follows: - a) The site shall be re-contoured so as to approximately restore the original site topography.
 In meeting this requirement, it is acceptable to leave a depression around the casing if required to keep the casing exposed for possible future work. - a) The original organic cover (topsoil, ground vegetation) and any trees and branches not used for other purposes shall be spread back over the re-contoured site.
 If these materials prove insufficient to completely re-cover the site then an organic mulch or seeding must be used in addition to complete the process, provided that no invasive species are introduced.
-Organic mulches and seeding are described in detail in Appendix A. Seeding that is unsuccessful in the opinion of the Department shall not be considered sufficient to meet this requirement.

-9.2.
-Sediment retention ponds (or "sump pits") associated with drill sites shall be backfilled seasonally, with the organic cover to be replaced no later than when the associated drill site(s) is rehabilitated.

-9.3.
-For drill sites located in open areas accessible to ATVs and snowmobiles, including in the middle of an access route, the casing shall either be removed or cut off at ground level.
-Visibility markers or signage are not affected by this requirement.
-Drill holes that are required to be sealed, for example as per Requirement 9.6, shall be sealed before the casing is cut off.
+Organic mulches and seeding are described in detail in the Mineral Lands Division Information Resource on Erosion and Sediment Control.
+Seeding that is unsuccessful in the opinion of the Department shall not be considered sufficient to meet this requirement. - 9.2.
+Sediment retention ponds (or "sump pits") associated with drill sites shall be backfilled seasonally, with the organic cover to be replaced no later than when the associated drill site(s) is rehabilitated. - 9.3.
+For drill sites located in open areas accessible to ATVs and snowmobiles, including within an access route, the casing shall either be removed or cut off at ground level.
+Drill holes that are required to be sealed, for example as per Requirement 9.6, shall be sealed before the casing is cut off. - 9.4.

-9.4.
 Immediately after demobilization from a drill site, the site shall be inspected for spills of hydraulic oil or fuel, deposits of drill grease, garbage, and waste equipment and these shall be cleaned up in their entirety without delay.
 Soil contaminated by hydraulic oil or fuel shall be excavated and disposed of at an approved waste disposal site.
 Contact the nearest Government Service Centre to find out the location of the nearest approved waste disposal site accepting the materials you have cleaned up.
-Government Service Centres are listed at: http://www.servicenl.gov.nl.ca/department/contact.html#locations.
 Refer to Requirements 13.5 and 13.6 which describe special cases involving petroleum-contaminated materials which may modify this Requirement.

 Questions?
-Please contact: Version date: 05-2020 exploration_approval@gov.nl.ca The current version of this document can be found at: http://
+Please contact: exploration\approval@gov.nl.ca exploration\inspections@gov.nl.ca

+9. Drill Site Rehabilitation